johnemaddox/c-base/README.md

 This is a base project for C/C++ projects using Google Test and cmake.

 - The project name is in 3 locations, search for "base_project".
-- ring_buffer.h is a part of the common code library.

 ## Build Commands